rclone/rclone/docs/content/commands/rclone_mount.md

 It is not allowed for two files in the same directory to differ only by case.

 Usually file systems on macOS are case-insensitive.
-It is possible to make macOS file systems case-sensitive but that is not the default
+It is possible to make macOS file systems case-sensitive but that is not the default.

 The `--vfs-case-insensitive` mount flag controls how rclone handles these two cases.
 If its value is "false", rclone passes file names to the mounted